 - Cover with cheese followed by toppings of your choice.

-- Cook in your toaster oven or regular oven until the cheese is bubbly.
+- Toast in your toaster oven or regular oven until the cheese is bubbly.